customgento/docs/pages/mass-update-tier-prices-m2.md

 7. Make sure that your tier prices are lower than the normal prices.
 That is the way they are supposed to be used.

 ## Uninstallation
-The installation procedure depends on your setup:
+The uninstallation procedure depends on your setup:

 ### Uninstallation After Composer Installation
 1. `bin/magento module:uninstall CustomGento_MassUpdateTierPrices`